shidhincr/codepainter/README.md

     $ codepaint "**/*.js"

 This doesn't transform any files, but it does show you how many files would be affected by the glob you've provided.
+Globs absolutely *must* be in quotes or you will experience unexpected behavior!

     $ codepaint -i infer.js "**/*.js"